fasih6/My_Devops_Notes/kubernetes/06-k8s-rbac-security.md

 - **AWS IAM** → issues temporary credentials for the IAM role
 - **Pod** → can now call AWS APIs without static keys

+OIDC (OpenID Connect) is used to verify the identity of a Kubernetes Service Account so that AWS can trust it.
+👉 Then IRSA uses OIDC to allow pods to assume IAM roles without access keys.

 ```yaml
 # 1. Annotate ServiceAccount with IAM role ARN
 apiVersion: v1